emileferreira/nvim-strict/README.md

 :call clearmatches()
 ```

-The command below writes the current buffer without triggering autocmds.
-This bypasses the format-on-save functionality of Strict.
+The command below writes the current buffer without triggering autocmds which bypasses the format-on-save functionality of Strict.

 ```
 :noa w